 Highlights of Assam and Nagaland - Hornbill Festival This adventurous tour sees us heading in to India's north-eastern states of Assam and Nagaland.
 After a brief stop in Guwahati we explore the tribal Khasi villages of Cherrapunjee and test out their ingenious living tree bridges.
 We spend time in Kaziranga National Park searching for rhino before moving on to Majuli Island, one of the world's largest river islands.
 Whilst in Nagaland we explore Ao Naga and Regma tribal villages as well as visiting Longwa, where half of the village is in India and the rest in Burma.
 On this departure we also spend two full days experiencing the annual Hornbill Festival.
-Trip highlights - Hornbill Festival Spend two full days at Nagaland's premier tribal festival - Cherrapunjee Walk through Khasia tribal villages and test out their living root tree bridges - ★ Kaziranga National Park Take a jeep safari in search of Asian one-horned rhino - Majuli Island Explore one of the world's largest river islands - ★ 🔹 Longwa Visit the village which straddles the India Burmese border ACCOMMODATION GRADE:
+Trip highlights - ★ Hornbill Festival Spend two full days at Nagaland's premier tribal festival - ★ Cherrapunjee Walk through Khasia tribal villages and test out their living root tree bridges - ★ Kaziranga National Park Take a jeep safari in search of Asian one-horned rhino - ★ Majuli Island Explore one of the world's largest river islands - ★ Longwa Visit the village which straddles the India Burmese border ACCOMMODATION GRADE:

-Simple

 These are often small, family run establishments or campsites which provide a no-frills experience with adequate amenities and service standards.
 Sleeping arrangements are simple, sometimes with en suite facilities.
 TRIP PACE:

-Fullon
+Full on

 Full on paced trips are for travellers who like their holidays packed with activities and experiences, moving on quickly from place to place with lots of early starts and long, busy days.
 Some may find them tiring, but others get a buzz from packing their precious holiday-time as chock-a-block full of new experiences as possible!

 GROUP SIZE:

-8 - 12

-Maximum group size ranges from between 6 to 20 people, depending on the type of trip, the transport and accommodation used and activities included.
+8 - 12 Maximum group size ranges from between 6 to 20 people, depending on the type of trip, the transport and accommodation used and activities included.
 We rarely have groups that are smaller than five or six people and the average is 12 people plus an Explore leader.

-Itinerary

-Itineraries on some departure dates may differ, please select the itinerary that you wish to explore.

-DAY 1 - Join tour in Guwahati

-We begin our journey on the banks of the mighty Brahmaputra River, in Assam's bustling capital, Guwahati.
+Itinerary Itineraries on some departure dates may differ, please select the itinerary that you wish to explore.
+DAY 1 - Join tour in Guwahati We begin our journey on the banks of the mighty Brahmaputra River, in Assam's bustling capital, Guwahati.
 After checking in to the hotel there will be time to relax and recover from the journey before heading out to eat in one of the cities many restaurants.

-Accommodation: Prag Continental (or similar)

-Standard Hotel

-Meals Provided: None

-DAY 2 - Take a ferry to visit Umananda Temple

-This morning we will be joined by those arriving on the early morning flight from London.
-After a chance to relax and freshen up we board a ferry to take us across the Brahmaputra to the 17th century Shiva temple of Umananda.
-Located on Peacock Island, believed to be the world's smallest inhabited island, the temple stands dramatically at the top of a series of steep steps that also provide a resting place for rare golden langur monkeys.
-Returning to the city we stop for lunch before a walking tour taking in the colourful markets of Paltan Bazaar.
-In the late afternoon we walk to Janardhan Temple where we can watch the sun setting over the Brahmaputra.